 Dried nuts and fruits

 Dried fruits and nuts are very popular in Uzbekistan and you can find them at all street markets.
-The locals don’t have a habit of eating chips, snacks or other junk foods.
+People eat them raw or use them to make kompot.
+As you might be starting to realize, locals don’t have a habit of eating chips, snacks or other junk foods.
 After all, who needs that when you have organic nuts and fruits?

 Toasted apricot seeds